How to Communicate With the Members of Your Team Effectively?

 When you do take time to speak to members of your team, it’s essential that you are specific about what you need.
 Do not give vague instructions or create vague plans.
 Mention 1 goal at a time in order to stay on track and prevent confusion.
 Ask yourself, ‘What is the purpose of this message?’

 If your organisation has not designed a clear organizational structure yet, it may be time to do so.
 Further mapping out of everybody’s job titles and responsibilities will be needed as well.
 This will contribute to everyone in your organisation not only being clear on their own role, but also knowing where to go to enquire for anything they may need to find out or complete.
-This will save time an

 Frequent 1 to 1 meetings and performance reviews are a great way to provide feedback to your employees.
 See our Tips for Providing Constructive Feedback: Make Use of SMARTER Goals article.

 Is your message conveying accurate information?
 To prevent future mistakes, confusion and delays, ensure you provide specific and correct information.
 Further, also ensure there are no spelling and grammatical errors.
-Ensure to always address people correctly, and by doing so show them respect and that you care about them as individuals.
+Be careful to address people correctly, and by doing so show them respect and that you care about them as individuals.
 Adjust your language according to the understanding and knowledge of the individual you are communicating with.

 While our message must contain all of the necessary information, it must also be as short as possible.
 Short messages are simpler, and therefore clearer for every member of the team to comprehend.
 Ensure your message only contains necessary information.